 All graduate courses need to be scheduled with class sessions throughout the semester so that students will have ample opportunity to conduct course library work, research, and other course requirements.
 Normally, all graduate courses will follow this type of scheduling.
-However, it is
+However, it is recognized that certain forms of intensive short-term courses for one unit may have educational value at the graduate level and the following guidelines should be followed by departments wishing to offer such a course.

-All short-term, one-unit graduate courses must carry notification to the students as to the required coursework to be completed prior to the first class meeting and must have at least a one-week interval between class sessions during which time assignments are to be completed and at least two weeks after the last class meeting for completion of final course projects.
+All short-term, one-unit graduate courses must carry notification to the students as to the required coursework to be completed prior to the first class meeting and must have at least a one- week interval between class sessions during which time assignments are to be completed and at least two weeks after the last class meeting for completion of final course projects.